How to Use Worm Castings

 1) Top Dressing- sprinkling worm castings near the base of the plant will gradually allow the nutrients and bacteria to penetrate the soil and travel to the plant roots every time you water your plant.

 2) Mixing into Soil- can be done before planting or carefully near the plant roots and will allow the plant roots to access the casting nutrients and beneficial bacteria faster than top dressing.
 If planting in a pot, mix into the soil 10% to 25% worm castings by volume.
-If in the ground, mix into the soil roughly 1 liter per 1 square foot of ground.
+If in the ground, mix into the soil roughly 1 liter per 1-4 square foot of ground (concentration depends on how fertile your soil is and if you are using other composts or fertilizers with the worm castings).

 4) Make your own Potting Mixes- worm castings can be used with any neutral medium or potting mix with good results.
 For example, you can reuse and rejuvenate old potting soil by adding worm castings.
 Or you can mix worm castings with mediums such as compost, coco coir, composted mulch, peat moss, bark fines and other amendments to make your own soil mixes.